ksu-is/Drumline-Lighting-Effects/projectroadmap.md

 - Obtain a Rasberry Pi with needed components to test code and LED's

+- Understand and contruct code on how to manipulate a strip of LED lights using Python and a Rasberry Pi

 - Figure out how to construct code to run on one set of LED's; one drum

 - Figure out how to expand each code to multiple drums